 Of course, you can choose to celebrate sobriety however you see best, but in case you’re not sure what to do, consider a few of these suggestions to make sure your sober anniversary gets the recognition it deserves.

 Dining at different places can be a great way to celebrate both big and small steps.
-Perhaps you make it a tradition to grab a burger at your teen’s favorite local place after every weekly recovery meeting.
-Dining out could be as simple as grabbing some ice cream after a full week of therapy, or as complicated as celebrating a sobriety milestone at a nice restaurant.
+Perhaps you make it a tradition to grab a burger at your favorite local place after every weekly recovery meeting.
+Dining out could be as simple as enjoying ice cream after a full week of therapy, or more fancy like celebrating a sobriety milestone at a nice restaurant.

-Maybe at your six or nine month sober anniversary you encourage them to join a local volunteer group where they can share with younger students the pitfalls of addiction and their success in recovery.
-Celebrating sobriety by volunteering or speaking to others about addiction and mental health can not only empower your child but prevent others from going through similar struggles.
+Maybe at your six or nine month sober anniversary you consider joining a local volunteer group where you can share with younger students the pitfalls of addiction and your success in recovery.
+Celebrating sobriety by volunteering or speaking to others about addiction and mental health can not only empower you, but it can help prevent others from going through similar struggles.

-Plan a Trip
+Plan a trip

 A change of scenery can do wonders for a person’s mood and outlook, and that’s especially true when it comes to those who are living a sober lifestyle.
-Maybe you and your child can celebrate a year of sobriety by heading out of town for a few days.
-Doing so is a great way to see more of the world, mentally destress and feel reinvigorated about life and the road that lies ahead.
+Maybe you and some friends or family can celebrate a year of sobriety by heading out of town for a few days.
+Doing so is a great way to see more of the world, mentally de-stress and feel reinvigorated about life and the road that lies ahead.

-It’s Important to Celebrate the Transition
+It’s crucial to celebrate the transition